-Except for the PTP discussion on page 5, the following information on passive activity limitations applies only to general partners.
+Note.
+Except for the publicly traded partnership discussion on page 5, the following information on passive activity limitations applies only to general partners.
+Limited partners who are disqualified persons should see Pub.
+925 for a complete discussion of the passive activity rules.